aspnetzero/documents/doc/Development-Guide-Rad-Tool.md

  -   CustomDtoMapper.cs
  -   ProjectName.xml (English localization file)

- (also adds a database migration and updates the database, optionally.)
+ (Also adds a database migration and updates the database, optionally.)

 #### Client Side